Chart Color Schemes

 Health performance in Belmont South - Blacksmiths is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Belmont South - Blacksmiths faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Belmont South - Blacksmiths faces significant health challenges, as indicated by health data.

-Approximately 53% (~3,108 people) have private health cover, a figure slightly higher than the national average.
-The most frequent medical issues are arthritis (affecting 12.0% of residents) and mental health problems (9.8%), with 59.8% claiming to be free from medical ailments, compared to 62.6% in Rest of NSW.
-Residents aged 65 and over comprise 27.5% (1,598 people), higher than the Rest of NSW's 21.4%.
-Despite this, health outcomes for seniors are notably better than those of the general population.
+Both younger and older age groups have high prevalence rates for common health conditions.
+Approximately 53% (~3,108 people) of the total population has private health cover, which is relatively high.
+The most prevalent medical conditions are arthritis (affecting 12.0% of residents) and mental health issues (9.8%).
+Notably, 59.8% of residents claim to be free from medical ailments, compared to 62.6% in the Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 27.5% (1,598 people), compared to the 21.4% in the Rest of NSW.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health